 Plus, home sellers need other solutions to avoid the significant price cuts so often recommended by their agents when their home isn’t selling.

 Home Stagers work with a variety of clients.
 No matter what the client’s circumstances, these services often make a huge difference in the lives of their clients.

 Reasons for selling a house vary greatly, but often real estate sellers have to sell and sell quickly because of personal, financial or medical issues.

 For example, many sellers are couples going through a divorce.
 It is often a huge relief to them when an independent third party makes the decisions about what should be done to get the house ready for sale.

 They appreciate that the professional home stager has no vested interest in either the husband or wife’s point of view.

-One of my clients was a couple that had decided to split.
-They were trapped living together for over 8 months because they couldn’t sell their home and get their money out to move on with their lives.
-It was unhealthy for them and especially bad for their son, who was actually the woman’s from a prior marriage.
+One of my home staging projects was for a couple that had decided to split.
+They were trapped living together for over 8 months because they couldn’t sell their home.
+They needed to get their money out to move on with their lives.
+It was unhealthy for them.
+And especially bad for their son, who was actually the wife’s from a prior marriage.

-They called me in to stage their property and then sold within the month, earning enough to each go their separate ways and buy something else (even after paying me over $2000 for my consultation and staging time).
+They called me in to stage their property.
+It sold within the month, earning enough for them to each go their separate ways and buy something else (even after paying me over $2000 for my consultation and staging time).

 I love the creativity of home staging.
 Plus, how lucrative it is.